fortify/sample-parser/README.md

         <supported-engine-versions>[2.2, 4.3]</supported-engine-versions>
       ```

-    - __Vulnerability view template (view-template):__ definition of view template that is used by SSC to represent details of vulnerability parsed by a parser.
+    - __Vulnerability view template (view-template):__ definition of view template that SSC uses to represent details of vulnerability parsed by a parser.
-    View template is responsible for defining which attributes of a vulnerability will be represented in vulnerability details view and also defines where exactly vulnerability attribute values will be represented.
+    The view template is responsible for determining which vulnerability attributes are to be represented in the vulnerability details view.
+It also defines where, exactly, vulnerability attribute values are to be represented.
-    All parser plugins must specify a view template - even if they only produce attributes already existing in SSC.
-This is to avoid any inconsistency of content and dependency of plugin's view on the native view presented by a specific version of SSC.
-No issue details will be displayed if the viewtemplate is absent.
+    All parser plugins must specify a view template - even if they only produce attributes that already exist in SSC.
+This prevents content inconsistencies and dependency of the plugin's view on the native view presented by a specific SSC version.
+SSC displays no issue details if the view template is absent.
-    There are a few rules that SSC follows to generate UI from vew template.
-Understanding of these rules will help plugin developers to create valid template.
+    SSC follows a few rules to generate the UI from the view template.
+Understanding these rules will help plugin developers to create valid templates.
-    Vulnerability details area consist of 3 vertical sub-areas (columns).
-Each of these columns can display 1 or more vulnerability attributes.
+    The vulnerability details area consists of three vertical sub-areas (columns).
+Each of these columns can display one or more vulnerability attributes.
     Columns are defined from left to right.
 It is not allowed to define column's content with higher index and leave column with lower index empty.
     Columns can contain different number of attributes, as in the example below